 Buy the gap up with the stop loss at the previous close to capture extension, or sell into the gap strength with a stop above the day’s peak.

-Don’t go trying this with real money tomorrow morning.
+Don’t go try trading the gap with real money tomorrow morning.
 Use a practice account first and wait until you find some consistency with your performance before putting real money behind it.